 too-clever compost bin design has the fronts made of wood slats, about 1” x

 8” x 36".
-The slats slide into posts grooved to take them, added edge-to-edge, higher and higher as the pile
+The slats slide into posts grooved to take them, later added edge-to-edge, higher and higher as the pile

 grows.
 The photo shows a ready-made bin.

 about $375 plus shipping.
 I came up with this idea independently (I think) and built

 one in the 1980s from lumber bought at the store.